 In addition to the care that each catcher's mitt receives when it's being put together, a major selling point is that Shoeless Joe catcher's mitts are almost entirely broken in out of the box.
 This means that as soon as you get the mitt, you should be able to use it right away.

 We also like the vintage look and feel that these catcher's mitts have.
-Though it has a bit of that "worn" look to it, rest assured that these mitts were made with high-quality, durable materials and should last a while.
+Though it has a bit of that "worn" look to it, rest assured that these mitts were made with high quality, durable materials and should last a while.

 Shoeless Joe makes two sizes of its Professional Series catcher's mitt: a 32 inch model and a 34 inch model.
-We recommend the 34 inch model for most adult Baseball catchers.
+We recommend the 34 inch model for most adult baseball catchers.

 Pros

-Made with high-quality steerhide leather
+Made with high quality steerhide leather

-Has that old-timey, vintage look
+Has that old timey, vintage look

-Available in two sizes (32 in and 34 in)
+Is available in two sizes (32 in and 34 in)

 Cons

-The available stock of left-handed mitts can be limited
+The available stock of left handed mitts can be limited

 Pocket of the Shoeless Joe Professional Series Mitt